Proton Therapy for Prostate Cancer

 OTHER PSA EVALUATIONS

-Gleason Score and Grade Group refers to the appearance of the cancer cells identified on a prostate biopsy.
+Gleason Score and Grade Group refer to the appearance of the cancer cells identified on a prostate biopsy.
 The Grade Group or Gleason Score is a key factor that guides recommendations about your treatment plan.

-• Grade Group 2 = Gleason 3+4=7.
+- Grade Group 2 = Gleason 3+4=7.
 There are mainly low-grade cells but with some more aggressive cancer cells.
 Often called “favorable intermediate,” the prognosis for cure is still very good.

-• Grade Group 3 = Gleason 4+3=7.
+- Grade Group 3 = Gleason 4+3=7.
 There are more aggressive cancer cells but still some low-grade cells too.
 Often called “unfavorable intermediate.”

-• Grade Group 4 = Gleason 8.
+- Grade Group 4 = Gleason 8.
 The cancer cells are more aggressive.

-• Grade Group 5 = Gleason 9-10.
+- Grade Group 5 = Gleason 9-10.
 These are the most aggressive prostate cancers, more likely to grow quickly and spread.

-Genomic or molecular testing refers to specialized testing which may be performed on a prostate biopsy or the tissue removed during prostatectomy.
-One common brand of genomic testing is the Decipher score, which looks at a panel of gene expression to help predict the risk that the prostate cancer may spread elsewhere in the body (distant metastasis).
-For some men, genomic testing may help guide decisions such as whether to pursue active surveillance, or whether and for how long to use androgen deprivation therapy (ADT).
+Genomic or molecular testing refers to specialized testing that may be performed on a prostate biopsy or the tissue removed during prostatectomy.
+One common brand of genomic testing is the Decipher score, which looks at a panel of gene expression to help predict the risk that prostate cancer may spread elsewhere in the body (distant metastasis).
+For some men, genomic testing may help guide decisions such as whether to pursue active surveillance or whether and for how long to use androgen deprivation therapy (ADT).
 Your radiation oncologist can help you understand whether you may need or benefit from the information provided by genetic testing.

 Prostate Cancer Risk Groups